-One of Ayurveda’s most potent teachings is that nature is the greatest healer, and now that Yogandspice has moved to Valley View Mark and I enjoy its powers every day – and we can’t wait to to share them with you………………….’
+It is our belief that nature is the greatest healer.
+Ancient traditions teach that living in tune with the seasons is the secret of health and vitality.
+At Valley View Mark and I enjoy natures’ powers every day – and we can’t wait to to share them with you………………….’

 Yoga and cooking

-Lorraine Clissold is a seasonal flow yoga teacher, and an Ayurvedic coach.
-Moreover she has with a passion for food and cooking and discovering the wisdom of traditional diets.
+Lorraine Clissold teaches yoga in a way that is energising and yet accessible.
+She uses simple but effective relaxation and meditation techniques.
+And she loves to share her passion for food and the wisdom of traditional diets and lifestyles.
 From 1995 – 2005 Lorraine lived in Beijing China.
-There she discovered Qi Gong and Chinese dietary therapy, presented a food programme on Chinese Central Television and wrote food articles for local magazines.
+There she discovered Qi Gong and Chinese dietary therapy, presented a food programme on Chinese Television and wrote articles for local magazines.
 In 2007 she published ‘Why The Chinese Don’t Count Calories’ (Constable).

 ‘In China I became aware of the potential of food and exercise to restore and rebalance.
 The Eastern way is all about nourishment and energising rather than unsustainable weight-loss diets and strenuous fitness programmes’.

 It was in China, over 20 years ago, that Lorraine began to develop a regular yoga practice.
 Her early practices were Hatha, Bikram and Ashtanga yoga.
 She trained as a yoga teacher in Glasgow at the Seasonal Yoga Academy working with the Chinese meridian lines.
 Then developed her skills in Vinyasa Flow and student adjustment at The Yoga Space in Leeds.
 To work with families she completed Be Yoga Children’s teacher training course.
 Interested in the nurturing aspect of yoga, Lorraine studied Well Women Therapy with Uma Dinsmore Tully.
 Most recently, she was found flying high with Cloud 9 Yogas’ Aerial yoga teacher training.